 - 1. If this solution is implemented, English only occurs in two fields (organization name and country) and the latter list is relatively short and easy to translate. - 2.
 Transliteration is easier to automate than translation.
 Many reliable systems already exist for alphabetic scripts and it is relatively quick to develop more. - 3.
 Some parts of addresses would ideally be translated; for example the translated Bangkok is more useful internationally than the transliterated krung thep.
 However, the transliterated beijing is much more useful than the translated Northern Capital.
 It is not easy for automated systems to know when to translate such cases as Krung Thep. - 4.
-For personal names, the form preferred by the individual should be used.
-When that is not available, transliteration should be used. - 5.
+For organizational and personal names, the Romanized forms preferred by the organization and individual should be used.
+When those are not available, transliteration should be used. - 5.
 The contact information described in these recommendations would be usable for postal purposes.